-WHO PAID FOR IT?
-The interest that many art historians show in attribution reflects their conviction that the identity of an artwork's maker is the major reason the object looks the way it does.
+Who Paid for It?
+The interest that many art historians show in attribution reflects their conviction that the identity of an artwork's maker is the major reason why the object looks the way it does.
 For them, personal style is of paramount importance.
 But in many times and places, artists had little to say about what form their work would take.
 They toiled in obscurity, doing the bidding of their patrons, those who paid them to make individual works or employed them on a continuing basis.
-The role of patrons in dictating the content and shaping the form of artworks is also an important subject of art historical inquiry, more so today than at any time in the past.
+The role of patrons in dictating the content and shaping the form of artworks is also an important subject of art historical inquiry.

 In the art of portraiture, to name only one category of painting and sculpture, the patron has often played a dominant role in deciding how the artist represented the subject, whether that person was the patron or another individual, such as a spouse, son, or mother.
-Many Egyptian pharaohs and some Roman emperors, for example, insisted that artists depict them with unlined faces and perfect youthful bodies no matter how old they were when portrayed.
+Many Egyptian pharaohs (for example, Fig. 3-13) and some Roman emperors insisted that artists depict them with unlined faces and perfect youthful bodies no matter how old they were when portrayed.
 In these cases, the state employed the sculptors and painters, and the artists had no choice but to portray their patrons in the officially approved manner.
-This is why Augustus, who lived to age 76, looks so young in his portraits (FIG. I-10).
+This is why Augustus, who lived to age 76, looks so young in his portraits (Fig. 1-10; compare Fig. 7-27).
 Although Roman emperor for more than 40 years, Augustus demanded that artists always represent him as a young, godlike head of state.

 All modes of artistic production reveal the impact of patronage.
 Learned monks provided the themes for the sculptural decoration of medieval church portals (FIG. I-7).
 Renaissance princes and popes dictated the subject, size, and materials of artworks destined for display in buildings also constructed according to their specifications.
 An art historian could make a very long list of commissioned works, and it would indicate that patrons have had diverse tastes and needs throughout history and consequently have demanded different kinds of art.
 Whenever a patron contracts with an artist or architect to paint, sculpt, or build in a prescribed manner, personal style often becomes a very minor factor in the ultimate appearance of the painting, statue, or building.
 In these cases, the identity of the patron reveals more to art historians than does the identity of the artist or school.
-The portrait of Augustus illustrated here (FIG. I-10)-showing the emperor wearing a corona civica, or civic crown-was the work of a virtuoso sculptor, a master wielder of hammer and chisel.
+The portrait of Augustus illustrated here (FIG. I-10)-showing the emperor wearing a hooded toga in his official capacity as pontifex maximus (chief priest of the Roman state religion)-was the work of a virtuoso sculptor, a master wielder of hammer and chisel.
 But scores of similar portraits of this Roman emperor also exist today.
 They differ in quality but not in kind from this one.
 The patron, not the artist, determined the character of these artworks.
 Augustus's public image never varied.
+Art through the Ages highlights the involvement of patrons in the design and production of sculptures, paintings, and buildings throughout the text and in a series of boxed essays called The Patron's Voice.